dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-functions.md

 provided revision's `HEAD` (or the current `HEAD` if no revision is provided). `DOLT_LOG()` works like [CLI `dolt log` command](../../cli/cli.md#dolt-log).

-Note that the `DOLT_LOG()` table function currently has restrictions on how it can be used in queries.
-It does not support aliasing or joining with other tables, and argument values must be literal values.
+Note that the `DOLT_LOG()` table function currently requires that argument values be literal values.

 ### Privileges